Gray Floors? Here's What Paint Colors Will Flatter Your Walls

 Our picks for dark cool gray floors

-• Bright crisp white - A pure, clean white creates bold contrast, accentuating the depth of dark cool gray floors and maximizing light.
-This look is suited for modern interiors, entryways, or anywhere architectural features deserve attention.
-The result: a space that feels deliberate and modern.
+• Bright crisp white - A pure, clean white (Benjamin Moore Chantilly Lace OC-65 is the standard-bearer) creates bold contrast that accentuates the depth of dark cool gray floors and maximizes light.
+This is the right call for modern interiors, entryways, or anywhere architectural features deserve attention.
+The result: a space that feels deliberate and sharp.

-• Dusty lavender or muted violet - Muted purples introduce subtle energy, complementing cool gray’s natural leanings without being overwhelming.
-This pairing is excellent for guest rooms, creative studios, or spaces where a bit of individuality is wanted.
-Soft lavender bridges the gap between traditional and modern, feeling both fresh and comforting.
+• Dusty lavender or muted violet - Muted purples share cool undertones with blue-gray floors and introduce subtle individuality without being loud.
+This pairing works particularly well in guest rooms and creative studios, where a bit of personality is welcome.
+Soft lavender bridges traditional and modern without effort, feeling both fresh and settled.

 Our picks for light cool gray floors